Dusty Donovan: Dusty returns

-Paul is furious when he finds out, and still furious about Dusty's plan to flee from Oakdale and upset over James' apparent death, he went crazy.
+Paul is furious when he finds out, and still furious about Dusty's plan to flee from Oakdale and upset over James's apparent death, he went crazy.
 He threatened Dusty multiple times and warned him to stay away from Meg.
 Emily told Dusty that Paul was serious, but Dusty laughed in Paul's face.
 Paul then went to New York City and hired an actress and her son to roam the world pretending to be Lucy and Johnny so that Dusty would see them and follow them, leaving town and Meg.
 Dusty fell for it and followed them only to find this was all a set-up arranged by Paul when he catches them in New York.

 Dusty confronted Paul in front of Meg and she said if Paul did anything else, they were over.
 Paul then decides to sell Worldwide Industries so he can focus more on Meg and their baby she was expecting.
 Not wanting to own a large corporation anymore, Lucinda agrees to find a buyer rather than buy it back.
 Lucinda discusses this with Dusty and he decides to use the overseas corporation he owned to buy Worldwide, knowing Paul would never sell Worldwide to him.
-Shortly after, Paul went to Derek Coburn, James' ex-henchman, and paid him $3,000 to plant drugs on Dusty.
+Shortly after, Paul went to Derek Coburn, James's ex-henchman, and paid him $3,000 to plant drugs on Dusty.
 But unfortunately for Paul, Derek wasn't the same guy he was while working for James and didn't do the job.
 He went to Meg and told her what Paul did and returned the $3,000.
 When Meg confronts Paul, he denies it, but Meg gets Paul to slip up.

 She then packs up her pull-along suitcase and goes to stay with Emma.
 After Meg told Dusty about what Paul tried to get Derek to do, he went and met Derek and paid him to be Meg's bodyguard from Paul.
 Sometime after this, Dusty learned of a mysterious red-headed woman living in New York who had amnesia and was going by the initials of J.M.D.
 Dusty didn't know what to think but soon became convinced that this woman might be his deceased wife Jennifer.
 He took off to New York and found the woman, who was a dead ringer for Jennifer, but wasn't Jennifer herself.
 Her name was Josie Matthews Driver, and she recently had an accident, which had caused her amnesia.
 However, she did have certain memories that people could confirm weren't hers.
 When she told them to Dusty, he recognized them as events that happened to Jennifer, and the two became more convinced that Josie was somehow connected to Jennifer.
 Emily warned Dusty about Josie, and told him she was bad news, but Dusty rejected her concerns.